 Oh!
 What a Lovely War encompasses at least thirty songs like this, all of them full of life and wit and heartbreak.
 The film adaptation by novelist Len Deighton (The Ipcress File, Funeral in Berlin, Billion Dollar Brain) comes up with a brilliant and fitting stylization to tie the tunes together: World War I is conceived as an Amusement Pier at Brighton, a get-dressed-up, flag-waving patriotic carnival.
 The entire story of the War to End All Wars is compressed into a heavily stylized pageant.

 Oh!
 What a Lovely War’s principal weapon is heavy-duty irony.
-The farce of homefront euphoria contrasts obscenely with life and death in the trenches, with a constant flow of maimed young men returning to the pier from across the sea.
-The movie was Richard Attenborough’s first job at directing; fittingly, his breakthrough acting role had been as a murderous spiv on a funfair pier in a 1947 movie called Brighton Rock.
+The farce of homefront euphoria contrasts obscenely with life and death in the trenches, and a constant flow of maimed young men returning to the pier from across the sea.
+The movie was Richard Attenborough’s first job of direction; fittingly, his breakthrough acting role had been as a murderous spiv on a fun-fair pier in a 1947 movie called Brighton Rock.